-I am a Marie Skłodowska-Curie Fellow at the Department of History and Human Rights Studies at Lund University.
-My project, "ScanRights," examines the role of socio-economic human rights in Scandinavian diplomacy at the United Nations, 1970-2000.
+I am a Marie Skłodowska-Curie Fellow at Human Rights Studies at Lund University.
+My project, "ScanRights," examines the role of socio-economic human rights in Scandinavian UN diplomacy in 1970s.
+From 1 November 2020, I will be a Senior Researcher at the Danish Institute for International Studies.

 My book, Reagan, Congress, and Human Rights: Contesting Morality in US

 Foreign Policy, was published by Cambridge University Press in 2020.

 I am also part of the research project Laying the Foundations: The League of Nations and International Law, 1919 to 1945, where I work on a biographical study of the American lawyer Manley Hudson.

 For further details, download my CV.